 Performer | Educator | Choreographer

-As a practitioner of the art form, Tommy’s goal is to continue expanding his knowledge of tap dance and spread it throughout his performances, teachings, and choreographic work.
-By doing this, he hopes to represent tap in a dignified manner, and exemplify the magic that exists within the dance.
+As a practitioner of the art form, Tommy’s goal is to continue expanding his knowledge of tap dance and share it through his performances, teachings, and choreographic work, representing tap in the highest regard.